 In 2010, owners of the five-year-old, multimillion-dollar floating "Big Time Sportfishing Resort" declared bankruptcy and their assets were auctioned off in Nanaimo.
 Craig purchased the fully outfitted 20-room lodge for \$225,000.
-Unfortunately, the lodge was constructed on a deteand economic generators for the region.
+Unfortunately, the lodge was constructed on a deteriorating steel barge and was in danger of sinking, so the resort had to be moved off the barge, which presented a costly challenge.